ARC7069 : Legal Framework and Building Procurement

 •To increase students' knowledge and understanding of the procurement of buildings within the legal framework and processes that underpin such activities.

-•To bring an awareness of the responsibilities and liabilities of the architect which arise in administering building contracts and other situations during the exercise of their professional position and judgement.
+•To develop an awareness of the responsibilities and liabilities of the architect which arise in administering building contracts and other situations during the exercise of their professional duties and judgement.

 •To develop an understanding of regulatory codes, procedures and documentation required in the proper performance of an architect's duties.

 •To develop the professional skills and competencies necessary to undertake all the duties and obligations of an architect

 This module covers Section PC1 (Professionalism), Section PC3 (Legal framework and processes), and Section PC5 (Building procurement) of the ARB/RIBA syllabus

 |Guided Independent Study||Assessment preparation and completion||1||100:00||100:00||N/A|

 |Placement/Study Abroad||Employer-based learning||1||82:00||82:00||N/A|

 Scheduled learning activities will be organized as block teaching over a number of days at Newcastle University.